hund555/Pictogram_3_Semester/README.md

 ## Deployment partialy Dockerized and only for Developement (This versions frontend only runs dev not build)
-This option is for, when you only want the API and the Database dockerized.
-This could be if you want the API and MongoDB container to be on a different server/subsystem then the React Webapplication
+This option is for, when you only want the API and the Database dockerized but the React running in dev localy.
 To accomplish that you download the Version from the master branch, go in to the PictogramAPI folder and do a `docker compose up --build -d`
 Afterwards you can go in to the React_Webapplication folder and do `npm install` and run `npm run dev`